 Going to the dentist

 Don't forget to go to the dentist for a check-up.
 The time between check-ups can vary from 3 months to 2 years, depending on how healthy your teeth and gums are and your risk of future problems.
 It's important to be aware that most dentists accept both NHS and private patients, however, the number of NHS patients they accept may be limited and you may need to join a waiting list.
-If you are new to the area or have not registered with a dental practice, you can search for an NHS dentist near you on the NHS website.
+If you are new to the area or have not registered with a dental practice, you can search for an NHS dentist near you.

 Going to the opticians

 Even if you have perfect vision you should go to the opticians to get your eyes checked at least every two years, or sooner if you think you need to.
 You might be entitled to a free NHS eye test and optical voucher to help towards the cost of glasses or contact lenses.
-For example if you are 16-18 and in full-time education.
-Check whether you're entitled to a free NHS sight test or an optical voucher.
+For example if you are 16 to 18 and in full-time education.
+Check this link to see if you're entitled to a free NHS sight test or an optical voucher.

 Below are some high street opticians you may wish to try.

 Your emotional and mental health is just as important as your physical health.
 If you feel you need support with your mental health, talk to someone, be it a friend, a family member, your GP or your Personal Adviser (PA).
 There are several support services available to you.

 Talk to someone, you never know, they may be able to help.